 - Keeps track of your travel savings and expenses all in one place

 Helpful Tip: Pay for travel expenses with your travel fund and only spend what you have.

 My Mindset: Although I love to travel, travel isn’t worth getting into debt over.
-Debt is a vicious cycle which is hard to get out of so instead, save money and travel when you can responsibly cover all of your expenses.
+Debt is a vicious cycle which is hard to get out of so instead, save money for a trip and travel when you can responsibly cover all of your expenses.

 How I do it: I set aside a fixed amount of money per month in my travel fund, a separate bank account devoted solely to travel.